1. Gautama Buddha was born in __________.

 Explanation: It explains interconnectedness and the cycle of birth and suffering.

-25. Buddhism rejected:
+25. Buddhism rejected__________.

 A) Caste system and Vedic rituals